 Horne Lake is a deep lake and stays relatively cool even in the summer.
 In the spring you will want to fish this lake where the Big Qualicum River enters the lake not far from the campgrounds, just at the narrows.
 Good fishing in the bay out in front of this river mouth.
-You can also troll along the drop off along the lake shore where you can pick up some nice trout.
+You can also troll at the edge of the drop-off along the lake shore where you can pick up some nice trout.
 There are three more streams that flow in past the narrows in the bay.
 All are great spots to wet a line.
-There is also some good fishing at Spider Lake where you will find some very nice small mouth and some nice size rainbows, it’s not too far away from Horne and worth the drive over to check it out.
+There is also some good fishing at Spider Lake where you will find some very nice smallmouth and some nice size rainbows, it’s not too far away from Horne and worth the drive over to check it out.

-Visit in the Summertime for great swimming and sunbathing opportunities or come in the winter when its quiet, wintertime here provides some great trout fishing and you will not be stuck in crowded tours in the Horne lake caves.
+Visit in the Summer for great swimming and sunbathing opportunities or come in the winter when it’s quiet, wintertime here provides some great trout fishing, and you will not be stuck in crowded tours in the Horne lake caves.
 My favorite time to visit.

-Horne lake has two incredibly beautiful parks that offer a wide range of activities for all ages and abilities.
-Visit Horne Lake for adventures in caving, canoeing or camping, or to just relax and enjoy the sites.
+Horne lake on Vancouver Island has two incredibly beautiful parks that offer a wide range of activities for all ages and abilities.
+Visit Horne Lake for adventures in caving, canoeing, or camping, or to just relax and enjoy the sites.
 The Horne Lake road is accessed, just north of Qualicum Beach.
-You can reach it from the old Hwy or there is a turn off on the inland Island Hwy.
+You can reach it from the old Hwy or there is a turn-off on the inland Island Hwy.